permutationlock/simple_web_game_server/README.md

 The base server class wraps a [WebSocket++](https://github.com/zaphoyd/websocketpp) server and provides JWT authentication as well as player and session identification for clients.
-A player id is an identifier unique to each player while session id is unique to a particular session of interaction with the server.
+A player id is an identifier unique to each player while a session id is unique to a particular session of interaction with the server.

-Once the first client with a given session id connects and provides a verified JWT, the session is started.
+When the first client with a given session id connects and provides a verified JWT, a session is started.
 Each session persists until it is ended by the server, at which point a result token string is sent back to all participating clients.
-Sessions that have ended are archived for a period of time to allow clients with valid JWTs to retrieve the result token; this allows disconnected players to reconnect and see the result of a game for example.
+Completed sessions are archived for a period of time to allow clients to retrieve the result token; this allows disconnected players to reconnect and see the result of a game for example.

 In a game server a session represents a particular